Fuma1322/Fuma1322/README.md

 # Tankiso Fuma

-Hello! 👋 I'm Tankiso Fuma, a passionate Software Engineer, with a keen interest in web development.
+Hello! 👋 I'm Tankiso Fuma, a passionate Full Stack Developer, with a keen interest in web development.
 Welcome to my GitHub profile!

 ## About Me